TheCandidStartup/TheCandidStartup.github.io/_drafts/navisworks-file-formats.md

 The first job was to add support for multiple sheets.
 We already had a multi-stream container format.
 So, all we had to do was add more streams for each additional sheet plus a stream that stored a list of sheets and the ids of the corresponding streams for each sheet.

 Navisworks ignores the additional streams when first loading the file.
 If the user opens the sheets browser, Navisworks loads the list of sheets from the sheets stream.
 If the user selects another sheet to display, Navisworks loads the model from the corresponding streams and switches the currently active model to the new one.
-Previously loaded sheets are kept in memory (unless memory is running low and space needs to be reclaimed) in case the user wants to switch back.
+Previously loaded sheets are kept in memory, unless memory is running low and space needs to be reclaimed.

 ## 2D

 We also had to add an entire 2D subsystem to Navisworks.
 I had naively assumed that 2D was a simpler subset of 3D.
 I was very mistaken.
 2D rendering is full of arcane rules with demanding customers that expect pixel perfect accuracy.
-I'm talking viewports, hatch patterns, model vs paper space, end caps, endless options for what should be displayed when one object crosses something else, transparency, strict expectations for render order, and more.
+I'm talking viewports, hatch patterns, model vs paper space, end caps, endless options for what should be displayed when one primitive crosses another, transparency, strict expectations for render order, and more.

 In the end we took the easy way out.
 We embedded a copy of Heidi, AutoCAD's original rendering engine.
-We ask Heidi to render the drawing and capture the "grass clippings" that would normally be sent direct to the graphics API.
+We ask Heidi to render the drawing and capture the "grass clippings" that would normally be sent direct to the system graphics API.
 The grass clippings take the form of triangles, lines, points and fragments of text which we already know how to deal with.
+We combine them into Navisworks geometry definitions and instances.

 We handled the strict render ordering requirement by using the Z coordinate to specify the required order.
 With the view locked down to an orthographic camera looking down the Z axis, we can let Navisworks do its prioritized rendering thing, with the depth buffer ensuring the rendered order looks correct.

 ## UUIDs